Rixer09/Artiflex/README.md

 <!-- Project.. -->
 <!-- Customer and Creator -->
-Old default features are removed and new Creating Fesh is introduced , new created things could be seen only
+Old default features are removed and new Creating Features is introduced

 rixer09-github-io-nqbr.vercel.app => Deployment link